WalidAhmed0/bayesian-breakout-modelling/README.md

 ---

 ## Article
-Corresponding article can be found at:
+The corresponding article can be found at:
 https://your-substack-link.com/bayesian-breakouts

 ---